Discover more from Yemi’s Newsletter

 How to build a big company

 I have been incredibly curious about content and distribution this year and I have a half draft demonstrating that content is the only reason why companies get big.
-You can read it here, just know that it is not the best written essay and I have updated my thoughts to a more meta version of that post, but I am happy to get your feedback on the ideas shared in it.
+You can read it here, just know that it is not the best-written essay and I have updated my thoughts to a more meta version of the draft, but I am happy to get your feedback on the ideas shared in it.